 Mounted Drive Mode

-Mounted Drive Mode allows users to access Files.com connections as mounted volumes directly from Windows and macOS.
+Mounted Drive Mode lets you access Files.com connections as mounted volumes directly from Windows and macOS.
 When the Desktop App is launched, any configured connections set for mounting are automatically mounted.
 Multiple connections can be mounted at once, and new connections are set to auto-mount by default when created.

-This mode provides a convenient, native experience for browsing and editing Files.com content from the file system, similar to using a network drive.
-It enables users to open and save files directly from applications including Microsoft Office or Adobe Creative Suite.
+This mode gives you a native experience for browsing and editing Files.com content from the file system, similar to using a network drive.
+You can open and save files directly from applications including Microsoft Office or Adobe Creative Suite.

 You can enable or disable this behavior using the Mount as Volume option available under Manage Files.com Connections.
-If any mounting-related settings are changed in a connection’s configuration, the volume will be remounted automatically to apply the updates.
+If any mounting-related settings are changed in a connection's configuration, the volume is remounted automatically to apply the updates.

 How Mounted Drive Mode Works Across Windows and macOS

 On Windows, mounted connections appear as mapped drives in Windows Explorer under This PC.
-The highest available drive letter is used when mounting a volume, and if no drive letters are available, the mount will fail.
-You can configure a specific drive letter for each connection, but if that letter is already in use, the mounting process will not succeed.
-Mounted Drive Mode is available when installing the Desktop App using the EXE installer, but it is not supported with the MSI installer.
+The highest available drive letter is used when mounting a volume, and if no drive letters are available, the mount fails.
+You can configure a specific drive letter for each connection, but if that letter is already in use, the mount fails.
+Mounted Drive Mode is available when installing the Desktop App using the EXE installer, and is not supported with the MSI installer.

 On macOS, mounted connections appear as standard network volumes in Finder under Locations. macOS uses standard mount points rather than drive letters.
-Note that files or folders containing certain special characters are not supported in mounted drive mode on macOS and will be hidden from Finder.
+Files or folders containing certain special characters are not supported in Mounted Drive Mode on macOS and are hidden from Finder.
 Mounted Drive Mode is available when installing the Desktop App using the PKG or DMG installers.

 Working with Files in Mounted Drive Mode

-Mounted Drive Mode allows you to browse folders, open files, edit content, and save changes directly through your native file browser.
-Files are automatically transferred in the background by your operating system and internet connection, letting you work with them as if they were stored locally.
-When you open a file, it is downloaded if not already cached; when you save changes, the file is uploaded back to Files.com automatically.
+In Mounted Drive Mode, you browse folders, open files, edit content, and save changes directly through your native file browser.
+Files transfer in the background, letting you work with them as if they were stored locally.
+When you open a file, it downloads if not already cached.
+When you save changes, the file uploads back to Files.com automatically.

 If you need specific folders mounted to specific drive letters on Windows, your Site Administrator or Workspace Administrator can set up Desktop Configuration Profiles to define and enforce these mappings automatically.